Psychedelics and Monotheistic Traditions: Sacramental Practice and Legal Recognition

 Robert Ansin

 Two passions have always driven Massachusetts-born entrepreneur Robert Ansin: to innovate and to give back.
 After attending three life-changing psilocybin retreats in Jamaica, he was inspired to establish a private charitable foundation, Healing Hearts Changing Minds.
 Ansin now wants to give others the opportunity to process their own traumas and unpack the roots of their mental health problems―and then go back to their communities to spread the healing.
-The organization focused its initial funding on future facilitators from the LGBTQIA+ communities; Robert's connection with this community traces back to his childhood in the 1970s when his father, Ron, came out as bisexual.
+Robert’s family is also a foundational inspiration for creating Healing Hearts Changing Minds.
+The organization focused its initial funding on future facilitators from the LGBTQIA+ communities.
+Robert's connection with this community traces back to his childhood in the 1970s when his father, Ron, came out as bisexual.
 Ron later became a prominent advocate and philanthropist within the gay community.
 Robert is also the proud father of two children, Indigo and Olly.
 Robert has gained valuable insights for this work by supporting Indigo on their gender affirmation journey.

 I. Glenn Cohen